Fellowships at POGOTweet

 The Project On Government Oversight (POGO) is looking for an energetic, hard-working, and thoughtful person interested in research and advocacy for policy reforms to achieve a more effective, accountable, open, and ethical federal government.
 We are looking for someone who wants to learn to navigate Capitol Hill and the White House, as well as dig into the inner workings of government business and advance solutions.

 POGO is a participating member of the prestigious Scoville Fellowship, which provides a stipend for college graduates to work with NGOs in Washington, D.C., on peace and security issues for six to nine months.
 For more information, please visit www.scoville.org.

 POGO fellows come from a variety of academic backgrounds, but they all share one thing in common: a commitment to exposing corruption and exploring solutions.
 Applicants should be self-motivated, out-of-the-box thinkers who are willing to ask tough questions and creatively examine and ins and outs of complex problems.

 Fellowships last for a year, and fellows are expected to work 35 hours a week.
 POGO offers a stipend and benefits for each fellow.

 How to apply

-Applicants should send a cover letter, resume, transcript (unofficial is fine), writing sample, and two letters of recommendation to Keith Rutter, Director of Operations, at email@example.com.
+Applicants should send a cover letter that includes which fellowship they are interested in, resume, transcript (unofficial is fine), writing sample, and two letters of recommendation to Keith Rutter, Director of Operations, at email@example.com.
 There is no application deadline for fellowships, but it's best to contact us as soon as possible due to the number of applicants.